sdroege/gstreamer-rs/docs/gstreamer-app/docs.md

 different from sample's caps).

-The main way of handing data to the appsrc element is by calling the `AppSrcExt::push_buffer` method or by emitting the push-buffer action signal.
+The main way of handing data to the appsrc element is by calling the `AppSrc::push_buffer` method or by emitting the push-buffer action signal.
 This will put the buffer onto a queue from which appsrc will read from in its streaming thread.
 It is important to note that data transport will not happen from the thread that performed the push-buffer call.